davizinho5/Python_Example_Class/README.md

 * $ doxygen -g config
 * $ doxygen config

+Set EXTRACT_ALL tag to YES so that functions are documented.
+Doxygen will assume all entities in # documentation are documented, even if no documentation was available. # Private class members and static file members will be hidden unless # the EXTRACT_PRIVATE and EXTRACT_STATIC tags are set to YES EXTRACT_ALL = YES # If the EXTRACT_PRIVATE tag is set to YES all private members of a class # will be included in the documentation.

+# If the EXTRACT_ALL tag is set to YES
 For a general basic Python programming overview, here is a course (free one, as far as I know):

 https://classroom.udacity.com/courses/ud1110